This is a tender results for our new Business Site in Poland

 8.1x

-Fortaco estimates that its net sales will be in a range of EUR 335–350 (332, excluding divested businesses) million and recurring EBITDA in a range of EUR 20–23 million in 2025 (EUR 20 million excluding divested businesses).
-On an LTM basis (excluding divested businesses), net sales is estimated to be in a range of EUR 323–338 million for Q3/2025.
+Fortaco estimates that its net sales will be in a range of EUR 335–350 (last year EUR 332 million, excluding divested businesses) million and recurring EBITDA in a range of EUR 20–23 million in 2025 (last year EUR 20 million excluding divested businesses).

 President & CEO Mika Mahlberg’s comments

-Fortaco’s personnel have done excellent work to improve our profitability and to meet the needs of our customers, and I would like to thank all Fortaco employees for their strong commitment.
-I also wish to thank our partners for their smooth cooperation, as well as our customers and principal shareholder for their continued trust.
+I would like to thank all Fortaco employees for their dedicated work and our partners for their smooth cooperation, as well as our customers and principal shareholder for the trust they have shown.

-In 2025, Fortaco publishes the following financial reports:
+In 2026, Fortaco Group Holdco Plc will publish the following financial reviews:

 Fortaco Group Holdco Plc